Here’s how I handled it when a pregnant stray cat made my garage her maternity ward, from the first surprise to the last tiny pawprint.

 Table of Contents

-A Surprise Guest in Your Garage: Caring for a Pregnant Cat and Her Kittens
+A Surprise in the Garage: When a Pregnant Cat Chooses You

 Walking into your garage, expecting nothing more than a few tools and storage boxes, only to find a pregnant cat nestled in a corner – now that’s an unexpected surprise!
 While this may feel overwhelming, it’s important to approach the situation with care, responsibility, and compassion.
 This guide will walk you through the necessary steps to ensure a safe, comfortable, and stress-free environment for the feline mother-to-be and her kittens.